microsoft/AcademicContent/Events and Hacks/Student Hacks/hackwithazure.md

 Not working?
 Come to the Microsoft booth and we'll get it fixed.

+**WARNING** UT Austin students - do NOT use your @edu account.
+You will get the same $100 credit from Azure for Students by using a Microsoft account (MSA).
+You may already have an MSA (@outlook.com or @hotmail.com email, or could be associated with any other email address).
+If you don't, you can create on
+Steps:
+- Open up [aka.ms/azure4students](https://aka.ms/azure4students) in an in private browser window
+- Log in with

+yeah, I can help you out
+so, people can actually get A4S with their MSA they should open up the A4S in a private window log in with their utexas it will ask them to verify

+[‎10/‎18/‎2018 5:57 PM]  Ryan Mendenhall:
+the problem is with Utexas and their directory security they don't allow students to spin up a subscription on it regardless of offer so they have to verify with their utexas and sign in with their MSA gmail, outlook, etc

+[‎10/‎18/‎2018 5:58 PM]  Ryan Mendenhall:
+sorry, error - I said log in with utexas it should be log in with mSA -it will ask them to verify with utexas which will send an email to their utexas inbox

 ## Azure API prize
 Use any Azure service (like, any of them...) and enter our API prize (Azure Champ Challenge).
 Winners will recieve an Xbox One X for each team member and your hack will be entered into our Imagine Cup competition (the grand prize last year was a mentoring session with CEO Satya and $85k).